 Botulinum Toxin is one of the most popular and versatile medical devices currently on the market.
 Botox is used cosmetically in reducing wrinkles and folds in aging skin.
 It also has numerous medical uses such as treating limb spasticity, crossed eyes, hyperhidrosis, migraine, blepharospasm, cervical dystonia, and overactive bladder.

-With so many uses, it is certainly a must have in most clinics’ inventories.
-However since Botox is an exotoxin produced from bacteria, Many factors can affect its potency and effects.
-One of the main things to consider when keeping botox in your store is its storage.
+With so many recorded, approved uses, it is certainly a must have in most clinics’ inventory list.
+However since Botox is primarily an exotoxin produced from bacteria, many factors take a role in affecting potency and effects from procedures.
+One of the main things to take into consideration when keeping botox in your stock is its designated method of storage to ensure product safety and longevity.

 How should I store Botox?